patrickbwarren/qgis-survex-import/README.md

 Whilst this may seem like a crazily over-the-top way to add a '3' and '4' to the entrance co-ordinates, it is actually very simple to implement: one only needs to add two lines (the `*cs` and `*cs out` commands) to the survex file.
 The benefit is that it is robust, clean, and unambiguous.
-Moreover, the output CRS is included as metadata in the `.3d` file; thus with `dump3d` one sees
+Moreover, the output SRS is included as metadata in the `.3d` file; thus with `dump3d` one sees
 ```
 CS +init=epsg:27700 +no_defs